rowlando/crystalpalacefestival/src/documents/blog/2013-06-28-the-hornets-bring-a-funky-buzz-to-the-afternoon.html.md

 <img src="/images/blog/2013-06-28-the-hornets.jpg" alt="The Hornets" class="right" />

-Instrumental funk is set to bring the whole of Westow Park to its feet as The Hornets, an eight piece funk collective of professional musicians, take to the main stage on Saturday 29 June at 3:05pm.
-With their final preparations well underway we visited The Hornets Hive to discover what the buzz was about…
+Instrumental funk is set to bring the whole of Westow Park to its feet as [The Hornets][1], an eight piece funk collective of professional musicians, take to the [main music stage][2] on Saturday 29 June at 3:05pm.
+With their final preparations well underway we visited The Hornets Hive to discover what the buzz was about&hellip;

 "Get ready for 45 minutes of no-holds-barred, full-on FUNK from some of London's finest funk musicians, playing pure dirt from Billy Brookes to Breakestra.
 This funk is served RARE!," the opening words from the shy and retiring co-founder